-As part of Unitec's commitment to providing a safe working and learning environment, this policy is being adopted to support the public health response to COVID-19 and to manage the risk of COVID-19 being contracted by those who come onto Unitec campuses (considering the infectious nature of this virus, its variants and the potential for asymptomatic transmission).
+As part of Unitec's commitment to providing a safe working and learning environment, this policy is intended to support the public health response to COVID-19 and to manage the risk of COVID-19 being contracted by those who come onto Unitec campuses (considering the infectious nature of this virus, its variants and the potential for asymptomatic transmission).

 Unitec, as a Person Conducting a Business or Undertaking (PCBU), has a primary duty of care under the Health and Safety at Work Act 2015, and must ensure the health and safety of ākonga, kaimahi and manuhiri to its places of work.
-While risk controls, such as physical distancing, hand sanitising, scanning through use of the NZCOVID Tracer app, and the wearing of face masks, are important to prevent transmission of the virus, the Government position, based on scientific evidence, is that vaccines are the most effective control.
+While risk controls, such as physical distancing, hand sanitising, the use of Rapid Antigen Tests where deemed appropriate by health and safety, and the wearing of face masks, are important to prevent transmission of the virus, the Government position, based on scientific evidence, is that vaccines continue to be the most effective control.